 Even if you make it through the interview without anyone discovering your act, your real personality is going to come out eventually—and if that personality doesn’t fit into the company’s culture or if you lied about things like your experience and skills, you will have a severe problem.
 Be the best version of yourself possible.
 If that doesn’t work, the job isn’t right for you anyway.

 Following up after an interview could set you apart from your fellow applicants.
 Send either a handwritten note or an email promptly to thank the interviewer for their time.
 It doesn’t need to be anything fancy.
 A brief message is fine, and you can even print out a note for little more than the cost of a few drops of toner and a piece of paper.
-Many people no longer take this simple step after an interview, so doing so could make you stand out from the crowd in a positive light.
+Many people no longer use this simple tactic after an interview, so doing so could make you stand out from the crowd in a positive light.